What We Learn

 Studies show that spending time outdoors not only helps to improve a child's overall health, but also their social and emotional well-being.
 We offer unstructured and structured outdoor activities where kids will use their creativity to develop a liking for exploring and learning.

-We offer a robust year long art and music history program where children learn, in depth, about various artists and the type of art they create(d).
-They are encouraged to imitate that style, and at the end of the year we have a large art show showcasing what the children have learned and created.
+We offer a robust year long art history program where children learn, in depth, about various artists and the type of art they create(d).
+They are encouraged to imitate that style, and we love showcasing what the children have learned and created throughout our schoolhouse.

 We utilize the CHARACTER COUNTS! curriculum to emphasize the importance of being a kind, caring human being.
-Character Counts uses its Six Pillars of Character: trustworthiness, respect, responsibility, fairness, caring, and citizenship as a foundational strategy, while using the TEAM approach to reiterate the importance of good character.
+Character Counts uses its Six Pillars of Character: trustworthiness, respect, responsibility, fairness, caring, and citizenship as a foundational strategy.
 Besides promoting a focus on a positive school climate, other defining elements of our character development curriculum are intensive decision-making strategies, mindfulness, growth mindset, and behavioral change theories.

 We encourage our students to take time each day to practice purposeful appreciation for nature.
 We provide time for students to play, dig in the dirt, lay in the grass, build forts, chase bugs, and hang out with our animals.
-We reserve time each day for them to journal about their daily experiences with nature
+On Fridays, we reserve time for them to journal about their daily experiences with nature

 and what it meant to them.